 When Does Swelling Happen After a Hair Transplant Procedure?

 Swelling starts on the second or third day after a hair transplant.
 It peaks around day 3 or day 4, then gradually subsides.
-Most patients report visible forehead or eyelid puffiness by 72 hours post-op, and the swelling usually disappears completely by day 5 or 6 without needing treatment.
+Most patients report visible forehead or eyelid puffiness by 72 hours post-op, and the swelling disappears completely by day 5 or 6 without needing treatment.

 Swelling after hair transplant doesn’t start immediately after surgery.
 On day 1, patients feel numbness or tightness instead.
 The real swelling sets in as the anesthesia wears off and the body begins its healing response.
 During this stage, blood flow increases around the graft zones, and fluid moves into the surrounding tissues.
 Because of gravity, this fluid shifts downward, causing the classic puffy-eye look many patients notice on day 4 hair transplant swelling.